Onuronon-lab/Shrutik/README.md

 ## Why Shrutik?

 In a world where voice technology is rapidly advancing, millions of speakers of regional and minority languages are left behind.
-Major voice assistants and speech recognition systems work poorly or not at all for languages like Bengali, Tamil, Urdu and hundreds of others spoken by billions of people.
+Major voice assistants and speech recognition systems work poorly or not at all for languages like Bengali, Tamil, Urdu, and hundreds of others spoken by billions of people.

 **Shrutik changes this narrative by:**